VinnyF/GameCube-Controller-Reader/README.md

 The multimeter confirmed that the opening and closing the transistor would successfully pull the line to the desired level.

 I then quickly wrote `GC.h` and a program to test it.
-One challenge was to figure out how to send a store a byte to then send out.
-I'm sure I could use 8 8-bit chars, each one storing a 0 or 1, but this approach seemed irresponsibly wasteful of space, even if the Arduino could handle it.
+One challenge was to figure out how to store a byte to then send out.
+I'm sure I could use 8 8-bit chars, with each char storing a 0 or 1, but this approach seemed irresponsibly wasteful of space, even if the Arduino could handle it.
 So, I came up with the idea to use an **array of bools**, since each bool only uses 1 bit.
 This would make it really easy to access each bit without taking up too much space.
 It's worth noting that, although I could hard code the sequence